 - · A program memory address - The mode of the table read and table write instructions reads and writes and RETURN/RETFIE instructions, which are single-word instructions but take two or three cycles.
-Certain instructions that involve skipping over the subsequent instruction require either two or three cycles if the skip is performed, depending on whether the instruction being skipped is a single-word or double-word instruction.
-Moreover, double-word moves require two cycles.
-The double-word instructions execute in two instruction cycles.
+Certain instructions that involve skipping over the subsequent instruction require either two or three cycles if the skip is performed, depending on whether the instruction being skipped is a single-word or double word instruction.
+Moreover, double word moves require two cycles.
+The double word instructions execute in two instruction cycles.

-All instructions are a single word, except for certain double-word instructions, which were made double-word instructions so that all the required information is available in these 48 bits.
+All instructions are single word.
+Ceratian of them were made double word instructions so that all the required information is available in these 48 bits.
 In the second word, the 8 MSbs are '0's.
-If this second word is executed as an instruction (by itself), it will execute as a NOP.
+If this second word is executed as an instruction (by itself), it will execute as a ${\mbox{\scriptsize NOP}}.$